DSXiangLi/DecryptPrompt/README.md

 - How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation
 - DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI
 - Enhancing Chat Language Models by Scaling High-quality Instructional Conversations
+- DiagGPT: An LLM-based Chatbot with Automatic Topic Management for Task-Oriented Dialogue

 ### 思维链 (prompt_chain_of_thought)
 - 基础&进阶用法